mslinn/AwsMirror/README.md

 ### Start Script ###

-The compiled program needs to be run from a script.
-`xsbt-start-script-plugin` creates that script.
+The compiled program needs to be run from a script. `xsbt-start-script-plugin` creates that script.
 See [my suggestion](https://github.com/typesafehub/xsbt-start-script-plugin/issues/17) on how to improve the generated script.
 If you install my modified version of `xsbt-start-script-plugin` then you should be able to run the script from any directory.
 To do that:

 ````
-git clone git://github.com/mslinn/xsbt-start-script-plugin.git`
+git clone git://github.com/mslinn/xsbt-start-script-plugin.git
+cd xsbt-start-script-plugin
 sbt compile publish-local
 ````